 The first thought of an artist can be triggered by different experiences, from romanticised archaic heritage to the absence of authentic artistry in an mainstream environment - the result is following a hidden philosophical perspective, a response to inheritance and intimacy.

-Diverse art direction experience with minimalists sustainable brands and independent publishers reconnected my childhood relationship with natural landscape.
+Diverse art direction experience with minimalists sustainable companies, independent publishers and galleries; pegagogic experiental learning and course, reconnected my childhood relationship with natural landscape.

 I become solicitous about its patterns, surfaces and secrets from a different angle, yet ever more inquisitive to play…, experimenting with natural materials, media and form.